 Maintenance - JD DME

-Routine periodic servicing, such as testing, cleaning, regulating, and checking of the beneficiary's equipment, is not covered.
+DME - Routine periodic servicing, such as testing, cleaning, regulating, and checking of the beneficiary's DME, is not covered.
 The beneficiary is expected to perform such routine maintenance rather than the supplier or some other person who charges the beneficiary.
 Normally, purchasers of DME are given operating manuals which describe the type of servicing an owner may perform to properly maintain the equipment.
 It is reasonable to expect that beneficiaries will perform this maintenance.
 Thus, hiring a third party to do such work is for the convenience of the beneficiary and is not covered.

-However, more extensive maintenance which, based on the manufacturers' recommendations, is to be performed by authorized technicians, is covered as repairs for medically necessary equipment which a beneficiary owns.
+However, more extensive maintenance which, based on the manufacturers' recommendations, is to be performed by authorized technicians, and is covered as repairs for medically necessary DME which a beneficiary owns.
 This might include, for example, breaking down sealed components and performing tests which require specialized testing equipment not available to the beneficiary.